TPO Review Process for Agents

 When the case is allocated

-The Ombudsman will consider the complaints based on evidence presented to him.
-He will arrive at his decision by taking into account legal principles, the relevant Code of Practice and what is fair and reasonable in the circumstances presented.
+The Ombudsman will consider the complaints based on evidence presented to them.
+The Ombudsman will arrive at their decision by taking into account legal principles, the relevant Code of Practice and what is fair and reasonable in the circumstances presented.

 Outcome of the case

-Having considered any representation, the Ombudsman will respond advising you of the result of his further consideration.
-He will also write to the complainant detailing his proposed decision (if you have accepted he will simply write to the complainant).
+Having considered any representation, the Ombudsman will respond advising you of the result of their further consideration.
+The Ombudsman will also write to the complainant detailing the proposed decision (if you have accepted they will simply write to the complainant).

 The complainant is given 28 days in which to accept, not accept or make their own representation.